-This Module contains the CBB's Directive and Resolutions (as amended from time to time) regarding authorisation under Volume 4 of the CBB Rulebook.
-It is applicable to all investment firm licensees (as well as to approved persons), and is issued under the powers available to the CBB under Articles 38, 44 to 48 and 180 of the Central Bank of Bahrain and Financial Institutions Law 2006 ('CBB Law').
+This Module contains the CBB's Directive, Regulation and Resolutions (as amended from time to time) regarding authorisation under Volume 4 of the CBB Rulebook.
+It is applicable to all investment firm licensees (as well as to approved persons), and is issued under the powers available to the CBB under Articles 37 to 42, 44 to 48 and 180 of the Central Bank of Bahrain and Financial Institutions Law 2006 ('CBB Law').
 It includes the requirements contained in Resolution No (1) of 2007 with respect to determining fees categories due for licensees and services provided by the CBB.
-The Module also contains requirements governing the conditions of granting a license for the provision of regulated services as prescribed under Resolution No.(43) of 2011 and issued under the powers available to the CBB under Article 44(c).
-Requirements regarding the obligation to hold a license are also included in Regulations, to be issued by the CBB.
+The Module also contains requirements under Regulation No (1) of 2007 pertaining to the CBB's regulated services issued under Article 39 of the CBB Law and contains requirements governing the conditions of granting a license for the provision of regulated services as prescribed under Resolution No.(43) of 2011 and issued under the powers available to the CBB under Article 44(c).
+The Module contains requirements under Resolution No.(16) for the year 2012 including the prohibition of marketing financial services pursuant to Article 42 of the CBB Law.